From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Abstraction Level

-Finally, in the {\em evolution} and the {\em elevation} of {\em programming abstractions}, as illustrated in Figure~\ref{figure:evolution:abstraction}, we also need to mention about {\em model driven engineering}, such as {\em model driven architecture} (MDA) proposed by the OMG \cite{mda}), as a modeling level for the {\em partial automation} of the construction of applications.
-Note that this line of research is somehow {\em orthogonal} to a specific programming model (object-oriented, component-based, agent-oriented\ldots).
+Finally, in the evolution and the elevation of programming abstractions, we also need to mention about {\em model driven engineering}, such as the {\em model driven architecture} (MDA) proposed by the OMG \cite{mda}), as a modeling level for the partial automation of the construction of applications.
+(For more details, see, e.g., the companion chapter by Jean-Marc J\'ez\'equel on modeling.)
+Note that this line of research is somehow orthogonal to a specific programming model (object-oriented, component-based, agent-oriented, etc.).
 There are efforts to couple multi-agent programming and model engineering, see, e.g., \cite{mdasma}.

+The vertical axis of Figure~\ref{figure:evolution:3} illustrates the evolution of abstraction level within our frame of reference.